thomaue/ft_push_swap/README.md

 > The challenge lies in sorting the list using as few instructions as possible.

+## RADIX ?

-## For lists containing more than 5 elements, I implemented the Radix Sort algorithm to achieve efficient sorting.
+### For lists containing more than 5 elements, I implemented the Radix Sort algorithm to achieve efficient sorting.
 Radix Sort is a non-comparative sorting algorithm that sorts numbers by processing individual digits.
 Here's how it works:

 1. Initialization: Give a first presort with a little math formula.
 2. Sort by Least Significant Digit (LSD): Start with the least significant digit and distribute the numbers into the respective buckets based on this digit.